America, to paraphrase Winston Churchill, is an enigma wrapped in a contradiction.

 Welcome to the new death cult in America, where brutal, violent, aberrant behavior is explained away with a wave of sociological armchair analysis.

-To be charitable, it may be that life has become too complex for us to handle.
-As F. Scott Fitzgerald once said, “The test of a first-rate intelligence is the ability to hold two opposing ideas in mind at the same time and still retain the ability to function.
+To be charitable, it may be that life has simply become too complex for us to handle.
+As F. Scott Fitzgerald once said, “The test of a first-rate intelligence is the ability to hold two opposing ideas in the mind at the same time and still retain the ability to function.
 One should, for example, be able to see that things are hopeless yet be determined to make them otherwise.”
-Or maybe we’ve just succumbed to exhaustion after enduring the Great Recession, Make America Great Again, and the Great Pandemic, all overlaid with the incessant cacophony of the Political-Media Complex.
+Today, it often seems we need to hold three or four opposing ideas in our minds without our heads exploding — a tall order.
+And maybe we’ve just succumbed to exhaustion over the past 10 years after enduring the Great Recession, Make America Great Again, and the Great Pandemic, all overlaid with the incessant cacophony of the Political-Media Complex.

 Whatever the reason, the American character is at an inflection point right now.
-The cult of death lures us to look away, to respond to complexity with the brutal simplicity of violence and prefabricated narratives and to respond to the most vexing cultural and political challenges with a shrug of “Whatever.”
+The New American Death Cult lures us to look away, to respond to complexity with the brutal simplicity of violence and prefabricated narratives and to respond to the most vexing cultural and political challenges with a shrug of “Whatever.”
 Our true American character, the one that was called forth in 1776 and fortified in 1865 and 1964, calls for us to confront reality fully and fearlessly.
 Being American is hard.
 It requires courage, energy and an unrelenting focus on regeneration.

 The best way to honor that American ideal is to honor each other.
 To expect the best from each other.
 And to “see that things are hopeless yet be determined to make them otherwise.”
 That’s the cult of life.